itzvinoth/gitrahub/README.md

 # Gitrahub

 > A Github based project. `Gitrahub` stands for 'Git Intra Hub'.
 Main goal of gitrahub is you can easily find the sharred interest between two users.
+Follow the below steps and run it locally.